-The data for this chart are found in Adoption of Genetically Engineered Crops in the U.S., a data product on the ERS site.
+See also Adoption of Genetically Engineered Crops in the U.S., a data product on the ERS website.

 Although other traits are being developed (including virus and fungus resistance, cold and drought resistance, and enhanced protein, oil, or vitamin content), crops with HT and Bt traits are the most prominent GE crops currently on the market.
 While other crop varieties have been developed (e.g., HT canola, HT sugar beets, and HT alfalfa), corn, cotton, and soybeans make up the bulk of the acres planted to GE crops.